 Scripture provides evidence that Baptism follows an individual’s decision to trust Christ alone for salvation (Acts 2:41, 8:12, and 10:47–48).
 This is our Public Profession of Faith that follows salvation.
 We do baptize older children who recognize their need to repent of sin and trust Jesus to be their Lord and Savior.
 Parent Child Dedication is not a sacrament; nor does it impart grace or salvation to a child.
 Salvation comes only through faith in Jesus Christ as each person recognizes their need to receive forgiveness and eternal life through Christ and His work on the cross.

 #1.
-Download this Parent-Child Dedication Guide.
-Parents should read through the Guide together, follow the prayer prompts, and complete the short fill-in-the-blank sections.
+Download this Preparation for Parent-Child Dedication Guide.
+Parents should read and pray through the Guide together PRIOR to the Dedication on November 3, 2024.

 #2.
 Complete the registration form below.
 If you have any questions, please contact Michell Witman.